dmerkushov/vnc-client/README.md

   - complete support for zlib and Tight encodings used by the widely-spread TightVNC server
   - ability to view several remote framebuffers at once
   - thumbnail views
-  - Java source not based on C
+  - readable Java source not based on the C source of the VNC viewer

 **contra**:
   - no support for a few RFB protocol features, such as